Mobile Application Security Testing

 A common approach to manual code analysis entails identifying key security vulnerability indicators by searching for certain APIs and keywords, such as database-related method calls like "executeStatement" or "executeQuery".
 Code containing these strings is a good starting point for manual analysis.

 In contrast to automatic code analysis, manual code review is very good for identifying vulnerabilities in the business logic, standards violations, and design flaws, especially when the code is technically secure but logically flawed.
 Such scenarios are unlikely to be detected by any automatic code analysis tool.

-A manual code review requires an expert code reviewer who is proficient in both the language and the frameworks used for the mobile application.
+A manual code review requires an expert code reviewer who is proficient in both the language and the frameworks used for the mobile app.
 Full code review can be a slow, tedious, time-consuming process for the reviewer, especially given large code bases with many dependencies.

 Automated analysis tools can be used to speed up the review process of Static Application Security Testing (SAST).
 They check the source code for compliance with a predefined set of rules or industry best practices, then typically display a list of findings or warnings and flags for all detected violations.
 Some static analysis tools run against the compiled app only, some must be fed the original source code, and some run as live-analysis plugins in the Integrated Development Environment (IDE).